Create a new graph in your tenant with optional labels, tags, data, and vector embeddings.

 The Create Graph endpoint allows you to create a new graph within your tenant.
 A graph serves as a container for nodes, edges, and their associated data, providing the foundation for your knowledge graph structure.

-with the graph configuration in the request body.
+To create a graph, make a PUT request to /v1.0/tenants/{tenant-guid}/graphs with the graph configuration in the request body.

 Request Parameters